 Gyeongbokgung Palace was the main royal palace of the Joseon Dynasty, located in northern Seoul.
 It is one of the grandest structures in the city and is a fine representation of Korean architecture.
 Commonly referred to as the Northern Palace, it houses a pavilion located on an artificial island in the middle of a beautiful lake with three stone bridges spread across the palace grounds.

-If you’re eager to catch a view of Seoul’s scenic skyline take a trip down to N Seoul Tower, which also offers a breathtaking panorama of light shows.
+If you’re eager to catch a glimpse of Seoul’s skyline, take a trip to N Seoul Tower, which also offers a breathtaking panorama of light shows.
 The multimedia projections and the amazing view of the Hangang River make the N Seoul Tower a popular place for a romantic night out.

 Officially the largest traditional market in Korea, Namdaemun Market houses more than 10,000 stores.
 Offering daily essentials and local products, this market is a vivid exhibition of wholesale goods from traditional oriental medicine to cheap Korean snacks.